WeaveAnalytics/UtilityInsights/README.md

 # How to Run

 ### "Easy Button" Deployment
-The following commands should be executed from the Azure Cloud Shell at https://shell.azure.com using bash:
+The following commands should be executed from the Azure Cloud Shell at https://shell.azure.com using bash.
+Run them line by line, as the az login portion is interactive:
 ```bash
 git clone https://github.com/WeaveAnalytics/UtilityInsights.git
 cd UtilityInsights